alecjacobson/geometry-processing-registration/README.md

 Tracking and Animation" 2015. _Understanding_ this may require digging into wikipedia, other online resources or other papers.

-### Derivation of optimal rigid motion for point-to-plane linearization

-This mathematical derivation task is not directly graded but it will reveal to you how to code the `src/point_to_plane_rigid_matching.cpp` task below.

-In the [Background](#background) material above, we have derived the optimal rigid motion (rotation $\Rot$ and translation $\t$) assuming the "point-to-point" linearization of the ICP matching energy.

-Derive an analogous optimal rigid motion assuming the "point-to-plane" linearization of the ICP matching energy.
-The steps will follow very closely to the derivation above.

 ### Blacklist

 You may not use the following libigl functions: